 When operating a semi-truck or 18-wheeler, particular care must be given to turns.
 A squeeze play accident can result in catastrophic or even fatal injuries.
 A squeeze play accident occurs when a truck is trying to make a wide turn, but somebody gets caught between the truck and the sidewalk.
-If you are injured in a squeeze play accident, you should contact Black & DePaoli.
+If you are injured in a squeeze play accident, you should contact The Law Office of Black & DePaoli, PC.
 Not all attorneys understand how to pursue damages in a truck accident case.
 Folsom personal injury attorney Travis G. Black understands what should be done to recover damages, and he has additional insights gleaned from past work experience in the insurance and law enforcement fields.

 Injuries Caused by Squeeze Play Accidents

 When a semi or big rig needs to make a tight right turn, it often starts the turn by swinging wide to the left before beginning to turn.
 The initial swing may put the cab in a different lane than the one in which it started, and it may confuse drivers and other people around the truck.
 In some cases, drivers or pedestrians around the semi may not understand the intentions behind the truck driver’s swing to the left.
 This maneuvering can endanger pedestrians and people in any smaller vehicles to the left of the turn and the right of the turn, as well as people who are near the semi after the turn is completed.